parisbible/charactermap/README.md

 <br>

-At the moment, we divided our maps in lowercase, uppercase, numbers, and special characters.
+At the moment, we divided our maps in lowercase, uppercase, and special characters.
 Other divisions may be available in the future.
 The current maps come from three manuscripts:
 <br>